freakmaxi/kertish-dfs/manager-node/README.md

 ##### Possible Status Codes
 - `400`: Operational failures
 - `422`: Required Request Headers are not valid or absent
-- `503`: Not available for reservation (Frozen or Paralysed cluster/node)
+- `503`: Not available for reservation (Readonly, Offline or Paralysed cluster/node)
 - `507`: Insufficient space
 - `200`: Successful